Generic name: atazanavir [ a-ta-ZAN-a-vir ]

-Taking atazanavir will not prevent you from passing HIV to other people.
+Using atazanavir may not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Atazanavir side effects